QEEG & Neurofeedback Services (Ages 8+)

 Z Score Neurofeedback

-The goal of 19-channel z-score neurofeedback is to help individuals achieve greater self-regulation of their brain activity, leading to improvements in various cognitive, emotional, and behavioral functions.
+The goal of 19-channel Z-score neurofeedback is to empower you to achieve greater self-regulation of brain activity, which can lead to significant improvements in cognitive, emotional, and behavioral functions.

-It's often used to address conditions such as ADHD, anxiety, depression, PTSD, insomnia, and other neurological and psychological disorders.
+This therapy is particularly effective for addressing conditions like ADHD, anxiety, depression, PTSD, insomnia, and other neurological and psychological disorders.

 For example, if a person's brainwave activity moves closer to the normative average, they may receive positive feedback such as a reward in the game or a pleasant sound.